Exact downfolding and its perturbative approximation: Exact downfolding

-The first condition can be readily checked by employing a perturbative expansion for the connected Green's functions of the rest space (for which we have to check convergence of the coefficient tensors).
-The second condition can be checked by calculating all couplings from the {\it ab initio} wavefunctions, as we exemplify in \cref{sec:paramreal}.
-This hierarchy can then be used to drop certain terms from \cref{eq:geff1,eq:geff2}.
-Note that the values of the different couplings and the form of the target-space model are basis dependent, see~\cref{App::BvO}.
 Beyond approximating the exact theory, typically, we want to have a Hamiltonian instead of an action, i.e., keep only the instantaneous terms on both the single- and the two-particle level.
 How to approximate a retarded interaction by an instantaneous one is a matter we do not address in this paper, but we note that there are optimized schemes for this procedure~\cite{Casula_2012, PhysRevLett.132.076401,malte_inprep}.

 In addition to the described formalism, there is a second potential hurdle that we have not yet addressed: the double-counting problem~\cite{dc_1_dmft, dc_2_dmft, dc_3_dmft, dc_4_dmft}.
 It refers to the fact that both downfolding and model calculations contain contributions which were already included in the \emph{ab initio} starting point.
 To correct for this, we have to subtract those contributions which appear in both approaches.
 For example, considering an ab initio GW approximation~\cite{GW2} as a starting point, we have to drop those diagrams in the downfolding which were already part of the GW calculation~\footnote{Note that by construction there is no double counting between the downfolding and the model solution side.}.